Ordered dithering: Non-Bayer approaches

 The above thresholding matrix approach describes the Bayer family of ordered dithering algorithms.
-A number of other algorithms are also known; they generally involve changes in the threshold matrix, equivalent to the "noise" in general descriptions of dithering.
+A number of other algorithms are also known; they generally involve changes in the threshold matrix, which changes the distribution of the "noise" introduced by all kinds of dithering (the difference between the original image and the dithered image).

 Halftone

 Halftone dithering performs a form of clustered dithering, creating a look similar to halftone patterns, using a specially crafted matrix.

 Void and cluster

 The Void and cluster algorithm uses a pre-generated blue noise as the matrix for the dithering process.
 The blue noise matrix keeps the Bayer's good high frequency content, but with a more uniform coverage of all the frequencies involved shows a much lower amount of patterning.

 The "voids-and-cluster" method gets its name from the matrix generation procedure, where a black image with randomly initialized white pixels is gaussian-blurred to find the brightest and darkest parts, corresponding to voids and clusters.
 After a few swaps have evenly distributed the bright and dark parts, the pixels are numbered by importance.
 It takes significant computational resources to generate the blue noise matrix: on a modern computer a 64×64 matrix requires a couple seconds using the original algorithm.

 This algorithm can be extended to make animated dither masks which also consider the axis of time.
 This is done by running the algorithm in three dimensions and using a kernel which is a product of a two-dimensional gaussian kernel on the XY plane, and a one-dimensional Gaussian kernel on the Z axis.